Pain associated with the vulvar vestibule

 This pain is perhaps the easiest to treat.
 Generally treatment involves vaginal dilation therapy – progressive insertion of vaginal dilators to help stretch and relax the muscles of the pelvic floor.

 Often patients may be referred to pelvic floor physical therapist who will work on trigger points, lengthening and loosening the muscles.

-We might prescribe compounded valium suppositories inserted nightly into the vagina or rectum to help relax the muscles of the pelvic floor
+We might prescribe compounded muscle relaxant suppositories inserted nightly into the vagina or rectum to help relax the muscles of the pelvic floor.

-In some cases, Botulinum toxin injections will help stop the tightening of the pelvic floor muscles.
+In some cases, medical injections will help stop the tightening of the pelvic floor muscles.